Bess Lomax Hawes: Career in music and folk arts

-Bess Lomax Hawes was the recipient of an honorary doctorate from the University of North Carolina and the National Medal of Arts in 1993 awarded by President Bill Clinton.
-An NEA traditional arts award is named in her honor.
+She retired in 1992.
+In 1993, the University of North Carolina presented her with an honorary doctorate and, that same year, President Bill Clinton honored her with the National Medal of Arts.
+In 2000, the National Endowment for the Arts (NEA) established the Bess Lomax Hawes National Heritage Fellowship in her honor since she was the first director of the Folk & Traditional Arts Program.
+The award recognizes individuals who make major contributions to the excellence, vitality, and public appreciation of folk and traditional arts, particularly through teaching, advocacy, and organizing.

 Her memoir, Sing It Pretty, was published by Illinois University Press in 2008.

-Death and legacy
+Legacy and Death

-While a faculty member at California State University Northridge, Hawes compiled an extensive archive of folk songs that were gathered by her students in Los Angeles and abroad.
+While a faculty member at California State University Northridge, she compiled an extensive archive of folk songs that were gathered by her students in Los Angeles and abroad.
 The archive is held in the Special Collections and Archives section of CSUN's University Library.

-She died in November 2009, at the age of 88, following a stroke in Portland, Oregon.
+She died on November 27, 2009 in Portland, Oregon at the age of 88, following a stroke.